The platform that

 If you're running a post-training cycle and your data quality picture is a black box — let's talk.

 Resume match, task benchmark, structured interview — calibrated to your rubric.
 Score determines who gets in.
-No exceptions made for volume or urgency.

 Daily Badge Score updates on every contributor.
 Accuracy drop triggers automatic throttle — before the batch reaches your pipeline, not after the benchmark reveals it.